EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Prioritizing economic issues over geopolitical considerations
+Prioritisation of economic stakes over geopolitical considerations

-Avoiding an Italian-style positioning to preserve diplomatic neutrality
+Avoidance of explicit Italian positioning to preserve diplomatic neutrality

 Discover how another country covers this same story.